HAMZFLST-TECH/INSTAGRAM-LOGIN-PAGE/README.md

-# Instagram Login UI Clone 📸
+# Instagram Login Page UI 📸

 A pixel-perfect recreation of the Instagram login page built using **pure HTML5 and CSS3**.
 This project focuses on layout precision, responsive design, and replicating a modern user interface without external libraries or frameworks.